kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 * Pen-Strep
 * DMEM
 * Centrifuge tube (50 mL)
-* Sodium pyruvate
+* Sodium pyruvate (if required)

 **Procedure**

 #.
-Into 50 mL centrifuge tube, aliquote:
+Into a 50 mL centrifuge tube, aliquote:

    * 44 mL of DMEM

-      We only have 25 mL serological pipette, so to prepare 44 mL, we can pipette 22 mL twice
+      We only have 25 mL serological pipette, so to prepare 44.5 mL, we can pipette 22 mL twice

    * 5 mL of FBS
    * 500 uL of Pen-Strep
    * 500 uL of sodium pyruvate

 #.
 Mix well.
 #.
 Label the centrifuge tube.